JayHarilal/A3__WSOA2006A_2024/README.md

 # A3_WSOA2006A_2024
-Assignment 3 - WSOA2006A
+Final Project - WSOA2006A

 Project Overview:
 This repository contains the source code and project files for our 3D first-person prototype assignment made in Unity.
-This is for the course WSOA2006A, where we were tasked with making a protoype using no assets.
+This is for the course WSOA2006A, where we were tasked with making a protoype using no assets.This project is a round based survival zombie game, where the player can pick up different weapons, lethals and tacticals to try and survive as long as possible.
+The highest round is saved each time.

 Group Members:
 Jayaveer Harilal